 Rei was created as a tool to help Gendo initiate Third Impact and carry out his version of the Human Instrumentality Project, one which would reunite him with said dead anime wife.
 Hence, Rei is a “doll” who’s denied her own subjective agency in order to further the ambitions of a man who exercises complete control over her existence; in other words, she’s a constructed, fetishized image of womanhood made to serve a man’s selfish wish-fulfillment fantasy.

-The irony that Rei Ayanami has become “the model for the central female characters in Japanese anime for the past decade” and the best girl/moe queen of anime fans isn’t lost on me.
+The irony that Rei Ayanami has become “the model for the central female characters in Japanese anime for the past decade” [Editor’s Note: Content Warning, this link discusses suicide] and the best girl/moe queen of anime fans isn’t lost on me.
 Whether Rei was intended to be subversive criticism or just made to appeal to GAINAX’s straight male audience is a question that inevitably follows any feminist-aligned analysis of Evangelion.

 But considering this is Evangelion we’re talking about, we’ll likely never arrive at a single, definitive answer to Rei’s mystery.
 What I’m mainly interested in discussing here is the idea of Rei as an object of straight male desire, an analysis which extends beyond examining Rei through the lens of feminist film theory to include Hideaki Anno’s greater conversation with the psychological condition of the otaku audience.

 The desiring otaku audience and the illusionary image of women